artem-gorodetskii/Cat-Predictor/README.md

   <img src="images/examples_17categories_dataset.jpg" width="600" />
 </p>

-* As a result, the MobileNetv2 model average precision, recall and F1 scores are 0.806, 0.802, and 0.802, respectively.
+* As a result, the MobileNetv2 model average precision, recall and F1 scores were 0.806, 0.802, and 0.802, respectively.
 The following picture shows the confusion matrix.

 <p align="center">
   <img src="images/confusion_matrix.png" width="400" />
 </p>

 * Secondly, the top layer of the MobileNetv2 model was removed and a Dense layer with one neuron was added instead, in order to perform binary classifcation between cats and not cats (notebook "*main_model_training.ipynb*").
-This "main" model was trained on [**dataset containing images with and without cats**](https://www.kaggle.com/davidbirdy/catsnotcats).
+This "*main*" model was trained on [**dataset containing images with and without cats**](https://www.kaggle.com/davidbirdy/catsnotcats).
 Images for "*not cat*" class was taken from [**Open Images Object Detection RVC 2020 edition**](https://www.kaggle.com/c/open-images-object-detection-rvc-2020/overview).
 The figure below illustrates images examples from "*Cats - not Cats*" dataset.

 <p align="center">
   <img src="images/examples_catsnontcats.jpg" width="600" />